YoshiiCoding17/YoshiiCoding17/README.md

     <img align="center" src="https://tenor.com/es-US/view/nice-bakuretsu-thumbs-thumbs-up-nice-bakuretsu-gif-13721418.gif" width="80%">
 </div>
 <br>
-<p align="center">Hallo everyone, as you saw in the header, my name is Yoshii and i'm studying to be a frontend dev :3.
+<p align="center">Hallo everyone! , as you saw in the header, my name is Yoshii and i'm studying to be a frontend dev :3.
 I love learn new things every       day and participate in projects , so if you have an idea in mind, contact me please :D</p>

   ## Some information about me
   - 📚 I’m currently learning React and Java.